Glossary

 Adverse Selection

 Actions taken by one party using risk characteristics or other information known to or suspected by that party that cause a financial disadvantage to the retiree group benefits program (sometimes referred to as antiselection).
-(ASOP No. 6)
+(2nd Draft Proposed Revision of ASOP No. 6)

 Advice